YasifFarook/BruteForce-Incident-Response/README.md

  * Used Hydra to execute a brute-force attack on SSH authentication.

- * Monitored real-time logs to detect unauthorized login attempts.
+ * Monitored real-time logs to detect unauthorised login attempts.

 2️⃣ Log Analysis with Splunk